-The camp runs the last week of June, Monday, June 22 through Friday, June 26.
+The first camp runs June 27 through Friday July 1.
 Activities begin at 9 a.m. and continue through 4 p.m., except Friday, when the day ends at noon.
-Students check into the dorms on Sunday afternoon (June 21) and check out Friday afternoon.
+Students check into the dorms on Sunday afternoon (June 26) and check out Friday afternoon.
+The second camp runs two weeks later with check-in on Sunday July 10.

 During a typical day, students work in groups to learn some math, finance, economics, and relevant software to investigate an actuarial problem.
 The primary emphasis is on problem solving and effective communication.
 On most days, an actuary visits the class to discuss his/her job, and in the evenings, students participate in supervised activities with curfew at 10 p.m.